 - > The pedicle probe can be used to palpate for any imperfection in pedicle, iliac or sacral walls. - > Neo pedicle screws are self-tapping, however, if tapping is desired, use the tap to prepare the screw placement.
-The tap has been in fact designed to have a smaller diameter of the screw to ensure perfect fixation. - Use the 5 mm tap for screw diameter 5, 6 and 7. - Use the 7 mm tap for screw diameter 8.
+The tap has been in fact designed to have a smaller diameter of the screw to ensure perfect fixation. - Use the 5 mm tap for screw diameter 5, 6, and 7 mm. - Use the 7mm tap for screw diameter 7, 8 mm pedicle and 8 mm iliac screws. - Use the 7mm tap, then use at least an 8mm tap for screw diameter 10.0 mm iliac screws.

-For 4,5 mm diameter screws, the 3,5 mm Steffee (packed separatly) should be used to create pilot hole.
+For 4.5 mm diameter screws, the 3.5 mm Steffee (packed separatly) should be used to create a pilot hole.

-Do not use tap for the 4,5 mm screws.
+Do not use a tap for the 4.5 mm screws.

-Iliac screws shall be placed via Sacral Alar Iliac (SAI) and/or Posterior Superior Iliac Spine (PSIS) approach.
+Iliac screws can be placed via a Sacral Alar Iliac (SAI) approach or directly into the iliac and connected to the construct with the use of the iliac connectors.
 Any fixation involving the access of the sacral promontory is contraindicated due to high bone density and excessive torque needed for screws insertion.